Stanley depth and the lcm-lattice: Invariants and surjective join-preserving maps

-In view of part (3) of Corollary 4.12, one may ask how the quantity $\sdepth_S I/J - \depth_S I/J$ behaves under surjective maps of the lcm-semilattice.
+In view of part (3) of the preceding corollary, one may ask how the quantity $\sdepth_S S/I - \depth_S S/I$ behaves under surjective maps of the lcm-lattice.
 In general there is no inequality, as can be seen in the following example.

-\begin{example} Consider the maximal ideal $I_1 = (X_1, \dotsc, X_k) \subset S = \KK[X_1,\dotsc, X_k]$.
+\begin{example} Consider the maximal ideal $I_1 = \<X_1, \dotsc, X_k\> \subset S = \KK[X_1,\dotsc, X_k]$.
 It is well-known that $\sdepth_S S/I_1 = \depth_S S/I_1 = 0$ and thus $\sdepth_S S/I_1 - \depth_S S/I_1 = 0$.